rosesweetroux02/rosesweetroux02/README.md

 ### Hi there 👋, I'm Rose Tebogo Ndhlovu.
 ### Software Development Student 👩‍💻

-- 🔭 I’m currently enrolled in the SheCodes Pro Workshop & ALX SE Program.
+- 🔭 I’m currently enrolled in the SheCodes Pro Workshop.
-- 🌱 I’m currently learning C .
+- 🌱 I’m currently learning JavaScript in context.
 - 👯 I’m looking to collaborate on any Web development & design projects.
 - 🤔 I’m looking for help with Software Development job opportunities.
 - 📫 How to reach me: https://www.linkedin.com/in/rose-tebogo-ndhlovu-305905208/